michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 Having retinitis pigmentosa means I have a low-vision disability.
 Because the condition's rare and incurable, I'm now part of a global community of researchers and patients.
 There's an online platform I was asked to join so I could evaluate upcoming and ongoing clinical trials.
 It shows a dashboard of roughly everybody (in the United States) who is diagnosed with RP, which sounds sketchy until you think about it.

 Incredibly, I've so far met two people who also have retinitis pigmentosa.
 I met one at my gym and another on LinkedIn.
 We instantly became friends.
-They're worse off than I am.
+They're worse off than I'm.
 One has basically no field of vision remaining at all.
 The other has a little left, but he's managed to have a great life anyway.
 I'll be where they are in probably one to three years, but we can't know for sure.
 People ask me that all of the time.
 I never know what to tell them.

-I use a "stick" (cane) sometimes but generally don't.
+I sometimes use a 'stick' (cane) but generally don't.
 I avoid it.
 Call it pride or obstinance but I don't want people treating me differently.
 Specifically, I don't want judging glares when I put the stick away since I only need it in certain situations.
 You know how people can be.

-The percentage of blind people who can't see anything at all is not as high as you may expect.
+The percentage of blind people who can't see anything at all isn't as high as you may expect.
 It's approximately [18%](https://blind.iowa.gov/resources-and-publications/misconceptions-about-blindness) of the total visually disabled population.
 The point of wearing sunglasses everywhere is roughly two-fold: give the eyes a break (artificial lighting hurts) and implicitly signal that your eyes are cooked so there's no guesswork.
 If you've ever awkwardly stared at somebody with a stick and sunglasses, they probably saw you staring.
 Just FYI.

 My condition places me in the category of the "invisibly disabled," which brings a unique class of uncomfortable experiences.